-The Product and Members Committee assists the Board in managing this significant third party risk by:
+The Committees of the Board, assist the full Board in managing this significant third-party risk by:

-- Assist the Committee Chairperson with undertaking the role of Contract Manager under the Management Services Agreement with Peoplecare; - Review the performance of Peoplecare against the general requirements of the contract annually, including: - Ensuring appropriate insurances are in place; - Succession planning for key staff involved in RBHS business; - Adherence to confidentiality, privacy and other compliance related requirements under service contracts. - Review the operating performance of Peoplecare against the KPIs detailed in the contract each six months, in particular the performance trends against service performance levels (SPLs); - Provide recommendations to the Board in regard to actions required to correct performance issues with Peoplecare; - Review the contract with Peoplecare annually and recommend changes to the Board as appropriate; - Review requests for contract fee increases by Peoplecare, and recommend any changes to the Board; - Review requests for changes to SPLs and recommend any changes to the Board; and - Review the contract with Peoplecare prior to termination or renewal, and make recommendations to the Board in terms of renewal.
+- Undertake the role of Contract Manager under the Management Services Agreement with Peoplecare; - Review the performance of Peoplecare against the general requirements of the contract annually, including: - Ensuring appropriate insurances are in place; - Succession planning for key staff involved in RBHS business; - Adherence to confidentiality, privacy and other compliance related requirements under service contracts. - Review the operating performance of Peoplecare against the KPIs detailed in the contract each six months, in particular the performance trends against service performance levels (SPLs); - Provide recommendations to the Board in regard to actions required to correct performance issues with Peoplecare; - Review the contract with Peoplecare annually and recommend changes to the Board as appropriate; - Review requests for contract fee increases by Peoplecare, and recommend any changes to the Board; - Review requests for changes to SPLs and recommend any changes to the Board; and - Review the contract with Peoplecare prior to termination or renewal and make recommendations to the Board in terms of renewal.